-To go to the trailer for mobile devices: FOLLOW THIS LINK
+To go to the trailer for mobile devices: KINDLY FOLLOW THIS LINK

-In this Masterclass we will reflect on aspects of the photographic process and on the role we as photographers play in it.
+In this Masterclass, we will delve into various aspects of the photographic process and contemplate the role that we, as photographers, play within it.

 What makes us pick up the camera?

-Why do we push the button at a particular moment?
+Why do we press the shutter button at a specific moment?

-How do I find my position as photographer towards my subject?
+How do I position myself as a photographer in relation to my subject?

 A Photo reveals the Photographer.

-This series of talks doesn’t discuss the techniques used to realize a specific style or type of photography.
+This series of talks does not delve into the techniques employed to create a specific style or genre of photography.

-You can sign in for a two-year membership.
+You can sign up for a two-year membership.

 The special launch price for this Masterclass is 249 €.

-During that period you will get unlimited access to the 14 videos, 5 interviews and new videos that will be added.
+During this period, you will have unlimited access to the 14 videos, 5 interviews, and any new videos that are added.

-You have a 15-day guarantee on the Masterclass course.
+We offer a 15-day guarantee for the Masterclass course.

-If there is a general interest to get into a specific photographic technique, additional video material can be added.
+If there is a collective interest in delving into a specific photographic technique, additional video material can be provided.

-Workshops treating that theme can be organized at an additional cost.
+Furthermore, workshops focusing on a particular theme can be arranged at an additional cost.

 And on top of that…

-Additional to this Masterclass there is the opportunity to work in private sessions or group sessions where we can discuss your work in progress
+In addition to this Masterclass, there is the opportunity to engage in private sessions or group sessions where we can discuss your work in progress

-These options are offered for an additional fee and can be customized to meet your specific needs.
+These options are available for an additional fee and can be customized to meet your specific needs.

 Content of the Masterclass